 Laboratory experiments visualizing respiratory droplets during various activities provide a qualitative illustration that face coverings reduce the emission of particles by the person wearing the covering.
 These experiments do not provide information on the usefulness of these coverings as personal protection, since the particles that would be inhaled by the wearer from inside the covering cannot be observed.

-What type of face coverings are the most effective?
+What types of face coverings are the most effective?

 Filtering masks, such as N95 respirators, are the most effective at filtering out particles in the air while also restricting the number of droplets spread by an individual.